arthexis/Tome/Mysteries/Formulae/05 Transmutation.md

 After being created, elixirs have a short shelf life of about one day.
 Their life can be extended by storing the potion in a container enchanted with a __Binding__ spell to seal its magic.

+### Flesh to Stone

-__Flesh to Stone:__ When this elixir is consumed, the victim turns to stone over the course of a minute.
+When this elixir is consumed, the victim turns to stone over the course of a minute.
 Traditionally, the resulting material is granite or limestone and the resulting object shows no signs of being anything other than a statue.
 If the effect is somehow reversed, the subject can be revived to a perfectly normal state, no matter how much time passed.